eboigbeik/Data-Cleaning-and-Analysis-Projects/README.md

-# NigerianHousingRents
+Data Cleaning and Analysis Projects
-the projects in this repository are my personal working project showing my work portfolio
+The projects in this repository are my personal work showing my data wrangling and Exploratory data analysis.